TacoSteemers/usbud/README.md

 It is recommended that you use notify-send, if available on your system, because it is integrated with modern distributions.
 When using xmessage, the notification will be shown for three seconds.
 Any pending backups will start after their related xmessage notification is gone.

-You may want to have usbud be started on system startup.
-In that case, I refer you to your platform's documentation to see find the recommended way of doing so.

-Please note that re-inserting a device, even in a different slot, does not necessarily trigger a new backup.
-It will only trigger a new backup if the device has been removed longer than the time between each run (30 seconds by default) before being inserted again.
-Which slot it is inserted in does not matter.

 ## Notes on what is supported, and what isn't

 Here are some examples of identifiers: